 There’s a plush floral couch in the dwelling room and a large dinner desk wherein they host their 4-child, 12-grandchild, two-extremely good-grandchild family.
 Their garden slopes down to a creek, with a park and playground simply past.
 Terry cheerfully factors out the well-arranged plastic cereal bins beneath the counter, looking forward to hungry guests.

-And you can be one in every one of them for simply $30 a night.
+And you can be one in everyone for simply $30 a night.

-The couple, who are ex-Baptist missionaries of their 70s, first indexed spare bedrooms of their domestic — in which they’ve lived 10 years — on Airbnb last July.
+The couple, ex-Baptist missionaries in their 70s, first indexed spare bedrooms of their domestic — in which they’ve lived ten years — on Airbnb last July.
 Their retirement profits changed into simplest, barely preserving up with costs.
 And without the $1,500 or so they now make each month from the website hosting provider, they’d have little room for the inevitable flat tire or different surprising cost.

 “It’s just freed us up to not worry about every cent.
-We may want to have downsized, due to the fact we’ve got a huge home … however we’ve got quite a huge own family, and so we desired to be still capable of having excursion events and the whole lot with our family here.”
+We may want to have downsized because we’ve got a huge home … however, we’ve got quite a huge own family, and so we desired to be still capable of having excursion events and the whole lot with our family here.”

-The Tufts is version hosts for Airbnb, the San Francisco-based, totally domestic-sharing service founded in 2008 that the business enterprise says has when you consider that grown to greater than 6 million listings in 191 countries.
+The Tufts is version hosts for Airbnb, the San Francisco-based, totally domestic-sharing service founded in 2008 that the business enterprise says has grown to more than 6 million listings in 191 countries.

-Along the way, the startup touts that it’s created financial opportunities for hosts just like the Tufts, who say it contributes approximately one-1/3 of their income.
-This Memorial Day weekend, heaps of visitors will possibly stay in rented houses like theirs.
+Along the way, the startup touts that it’s created financial opportunities for hosts like the Tufts, who say it contributes approximately one-1/3 of their income.
+This Memorial Day weekend, many visitors will possibly stay in rented houses like theirs.

 Michigan government reaction